Fine Arts Department

 Prerequisite: Art I (958) or Department Approval

 Art II is an intermediate level art class.
 Students enrolled in this course must have working knowledge and understanding of drawing techniques: creating values, casting shadows and highlights, basic skills in one and two-point perspective, positive and negative space and principal concepts of color theory.
 This course is purely two-dimensional art.
-Students will work with colored pencils, chalk, and learn basic watercolor techniques and experiment with acrylic painting.
-Art criticism and related art history will be covered.
-Students will continue to do weekly sketchbook assignments and complete a final painting “in the style” of a famous artist.
-Class size is limited to 20 students.
+Students will work with colored pencils, chalk, and learn basic watercolor techniques.
+Student learning experiences will include: watercolor, acrylic and oil pastel painting with instruction in a variety of painting techniques utilizing these media.
+The class will be designed to give both beginning and experienced students opportunities to develop and/or enhance their painting skills, exposure to and application of contemporary and traditional painting styles and the use of specific media techniques and personal expression.
 A $25 supply fee is required.

 Prerequisite: Two semesters of art and presentation of current portfolio and Department Approval.